-We were very fortunate in receiving a generous grant from Lush Cosmetics.
+We have been very fortunate in receiving generous grants from Lush Cosmetics.

 Sizewell Marshes Site of Special Scientific Interest

 Our campaign to save Suffolk's Area of Outstanding Natural Beauty from the building of Sizewell C new nuclear power station is ongoing.
-Originally it was thought that there would be only two consultations, but the information from the developers, EDF Energy, was so poor, and so many people complained (including ourselves) that two further consultations were put in place.
-These finally finished last autumn.
+Originally it was thought that there would be only two consultations, but the information from the developers, EDF Energy, was so poor, and so many people complained (including ourselves) that three further consultations have been put in place.
+These finally finished in December 2020.

-Thanks to our grant, we have been able to inform people about the catastrophic consequences the construction would have on our wildlife and their precious habitats.
+Thanks to our grants, we have been able to inform people about the catastrophic consequences the construction would have on our wildlife and their precious habitats.
 Prior to lockdown We were able to do this through public meetings, presentations to societies, debates in schools, discussions with councillors, setting up our stall at local events, and also by joining with other campaign groups to organise a protest march.
 We have been able to purchase essential equipment, such as display boards, and to print leaflets and posters.
 We have also had the funds to invite high-profile speakers to attract a large audience.
 Crucially, we can now pay expert witnesses to help us put together Written Representations for the forthcoming Examination by the Planning Inspectorate.

 Yoxford to Sizewell protest march.

 Mark Cocker, well-known to readers of The Guardian, came to speak at a public meeting in Woodbridge Community Centre at our invitation.
 It was entitled: 'For Love of Nature' and was very well attended.
 Thanks to Lush we were able to pay his fees and hire this excellent hall.

 We held a debate at Farlingaye High School on nuclear power.
 The older students were very engaged.
 While some of those studying physics may want to work at Sizewell, others were deeply concerned about the impact on Suffolk's designated sites.